Wade Hampton III: Petersburg

 In September 1864, during the Siege of Petersburg, Hampton conducted what became known as the "Beefsteak Raid", where his troopers captured over 2,400 head of cattle and more than 300 prisoners behind enemy lines.
 He successfully led the cavalry through battles at Sappony Church, Ream's Station, and Vaughan Road.
 In October, during the Battle of Boydton Plank Road, Hampton sent his son, T. Preston Hampton, a lieutenant serving as one of his aides, to deliver a message.
 Shortly afterward, Hampton and his other son, Wade IV, rode in the same direction.
-Before traveling 200 yards, they came across Preston lying on the ground; he was fatally wounded and soon died.
+Before traveling 200 yd, they came across Preston lying on the ground; he was fatally wounded and soon died.
 As young Wade dismounted, he was also shot but survived.

 Carolinas Campaign

 While Lee's army was bottled up in Petersburg, Virginia in January 1865, Hampton returned to South Carolina via train to recruit soldiers and cut off William Tecumseh Sherman's march through the Carolinas.
 He was promoted to Lieutenant General on February 14, 1865, effective the morning of the 17th.
 Later that evening, during the Capture of Columbia, Hampton and his forces would flee the state capital as Sherman's forces entered the city.
-Much of Columbia was burned to the ground, and Hampton's cavalry rode north to engage with U.S. Brig.
+Much of Columbia was burned to the ground, including Hampton's childhood home, Millwood Plantation.
+Hampton's cavalry rode north to engage with U.S. Brig.
 Gen. Judson Kilpatrick's (often called "Kill-Cavalry") cavalry at Monroe's Crossroads and Morrisville.

-Hampton drew up plans for the Battle of Bentonville, but eventually surrendered to the United States along with General Joseph E. Johnston's Army of Tennessee at Bennett Place in Durham, North Carolina.
-Hampton was reluctant to surrender and nearly got into a personal fight with U.S. Brig.
+Hampton drew up plans for the Battle of Bentonville, but eventually General Joseph E. Johnston surrendered the Army of Tennessee at Bennett Place in Durham, North Carolina.
+Hampton refused to surrender and nearly got into a personal fight with U.S. Brig.
 Gen. Judson Kilpatrick at the Bennett Farm.
+Hampton did not officially submit to federal authorities until May 15, 1865, nearly three weeks after the events at Bennett Place.